joseTamezPena/Finite-Particles/README.md

 # Finite-Sized Particle Interaction Model

-This repository presents a novel model of particle-particle interactions, demonstrating how **electrostatic**, **magnetic**, and **gravitational forces** emerge from a Galilean framework of finite-sized particles emitting and absorbing **vector corpuscles**.
+This repository is a work in progress and contains the MATLAB scrips of a novel model of particle-particle interactions, demonstrating how **electrostatic**, **magnetic**, and **gravitational forces** emerge from a Galilean framework of finite-sized particles emitting and absorbing **vector corpuscles**.
 The model challenges conventional physics by proposing that these forces arise from corpuscle exchanges, potentially eliminating the need for dark matter in explaining galactic rotation curves.

 ## Model Overview